zheksoon/snapdrag/README.md

 ## What is it?

 **Snapdrag** is a library for drag-and-drop with React in the first place.
 I was tired of the bulky APIs other libraries offer, so decided to experiment a bit on the ergonomics and simplicity, while maintaining flexibility and customization.
-It's built on top of `snapdrag/core`, the universal building block for any framework or vanilla JS.
+It's built on top of `snapdrag/core`, the universal building block for any framework and vanilla JS.

 ## Key Features

-- **Dead** simple - just two hooks and an overlay to go
+- **Dead** simple - just two hooks and overlay component to go
 - **Super** ergonomic - no need for memoizing callbacks or config
 - **Full** customization - rich event system
 - **Two-way** data exchange for draggable and droppable